maybebyte/anthesis/nixos.md

 For instance, compare the tool NixOS uses to manage services, [`systemctl(1)`](https://www.mankier.com/1/systemctl), with OpenBSD's [`rcctl(8)`](https://man.openbsd.org/rcctl).
-Other examples include the sound server (pulseaudio vs. sndio), method of privilege elevation (sudo vs. doas), firewall (iptables vs. pf), and so on.
+Other examples include the sound server (pulseaudio versus sndio), method of privilege elevation (sudo versus doas), firewall (iptables versus pf), and so on.

 In comparing these pieces of software, I'm illustrating a point: additional features aren't unequivocally good.
 Sometimes features are